Gun Rights Consequences of Marijuana Legalization

 (Is the Second Amendment going up in smoke?)

-What will “Legal” and Low-Dose Marijuana law do to gun rights, you asked?
+What does “Legal” and Medical Marijuana law do to gun rights, you asked?

-The short answer is that the Feds won’t allow a dealer to sell you a gun, but the US Supreme Court will let you have a concealed firearms permit…
+The short answer is that the Feds won’t allow a dealer to sell a pot-card holder a gun, and they should not possess one.

 The United States Supreme Court declined to accept the Wilson ruling for review making this the law.
 (137 S.Ct.
 1396 (2017)).
 The Wilson case did not specifically address if it was legal to possession of a weapon by a pot card holder, because there was no showing that Wilson actually had a firearm.
 The US Supreme Court previously allowed a medical marijuana card holder to possess a firearm and a concealed weapons permit by declining to hear a case from Oregon.
 There, Jackson County, Oregon, Sheriff Mike Winter refused to issue a concealed gun permit to admitted marijuana user.
 She appealed that decision and was issued a concealed weapon permit by the state appeals and Oregon Supreme Court.
 The Sheriff’s Petition for Writ of Certiorari to the United States Supreme Court was denied, making the Oregon ruling law at that point.
 (132 S.Ct.199(2012)) But it appears the Wilson decision is controlling, so do not possess a firearm if you have a pot card.

-This issue will certainly be brought before the court again with more states legalizing marijuana in some form, and the confusion between the court and ATF.
+This possession issue will certainly be brought before the court again with more states legalizing marijuana in some form.
 My advice, after 25+ years as a criminal defense lawyer is to not mess with the feds.
-Even though the Supreme Court impliedly allows possession of a gun by a “legal user,” you may lose your liberty while it gets sorted out, and you probably do not want to be the person before the United States Supreme Court five years from now.
+You do not want to be the person before the United States Supreme Court five years from now.
 So choose between your pot or your gun.